svelteuidev/svelteui/docs/src/pages/composables/use-css-variable.md

 | ----- | -------------------------------------------------------------------- |
 | props | The object that possesses the variables, and their associated values |

-## Events

-The `use-css-variable` action does not dispatch any custom events.

 ## Definition

 ```ts